Factor-X/citizenReserve/technical-documents/ProjectStructure.md

 **app/eu.factorx.citizens/angular/views**

+The views of the application, such as welcome.html, login.html, etc.

+AngularJS pages are not served directly through URLs.
+Instead, they are stored in the AngularJS template cache at compile time.
+Cf. the AngularCompiler.scala file.

+On Windows, we first had a problem when composing the urls used as the first parameter of:

+$templateCache.put(url, content);

+They were indeed containing backslashes.
+Their corresponding value would hence not be found when an appropriate url, with slashes only, would be used as keys (i.e. we were having keys like $/angular/views\welcome.html instead of
+$/angular/views/welcome.html).

 ## AngularJS | Compilation

 Under the project[citizens-build] node, we can find a Build.scala file that executes the AngularCompilerTask that can be found at the same place.
 The AngularCompilerTask delegates to AngularCompiler.
 The root of the AngularJS part of the application is provided: app/eu/factorx/citizens/angular.
-Within this path, the compiler is pointer to '.coffee', '.jade', views and other required files.
+Within this path, the compiler is pointed to '.coffee', '.jade', views and other required files.

 ## Play Framework